 Sonnet 33

-These yet so sad and dieing days of yore;
+These sad, declining, dying days of yore;

 Fair sunshine morns all burnished gold and green,

-The tender breasts from which our passions tore
+The tender breasts where youthful passion tore

-Sweet sighs of love that sang our hearts’ refrain;
+Sweet sighs of love that sang our heart’s refrain;

 And sweeter still, fond memories of you